ucc23/updt_UCC/README.md

 1. Run the `E_run_fastMP.py` script

-This will process the clusters present in the `new_OCs_info.csv` file as indicated by the OCs flags, and generate new datafiles with members using `fastMP`.
+This will process **only** the new clusters in the  new DB, and generate new datafiles with members using `fastMP`.
+The 'C3' column is used to identify the new OCs, as those with a 'nan' value.
 The member files are automatically stored in the proper `../UCC/QXY/datafiles/` repositories.

-This script generates a `new_OCs_data.csv` file with parameters for the new OCs obtained from their members and surrounding field stars.
+This script generates a `new_OCs_data.csv` file with parameters for the new OCs, obtained from their members and surrounding field stars.

 2. Run the `F_updt_UCC.py` script